 Upper figure

-The outmost layer of the whole bone, called cortical bone, is made of a very densetype of bone tissue called compact bone.
-When sections of compact bone are viewed with a microscope, thousands of small cavities can be oberved.
+The outmost layer of the whole bone, called cortical bone, is made of a very dense bone tissue called compact bone.
+Sections of compact bone viewed with a microscope show thousands of very small spaces.
 The compact bone is very resistant to tension, torsion and mechanical shocks.

-The inner space of the epyphysis is surrounded by a layer of compact bone.
-This space is filled with millions of small plates of bone tissue called trabeculae (singular: trabecula) or spicules.
+The inner of the bone contains millions of small plates of bone tissue called trabeculae (singular: trabecula) or spicules.
 The spatial arrangement of the trabeculae creates a large amout of small spaces that can be seen with a naked eye.
-These spaces are filled in vivo with bone marrow.
+The spaces are filled in vivo with bone marrow.

 Lower figure

-A higher magnification of spongy and compact bones.
+A higher magnification of spongy and compact bone.

 Macrophotograph of a dry bone.